 Our partnership with Sovereign Hill enables valuable industry experience for our students at a critical point in their professional development.
 The innovative applied theatre project is led by Barry Kay from Sovereign Hill and our own Associate Professor Kim Durban.

 We are proud of our connection with the Ballarat Arts Foundation (BAF).
-So inspiring is their mission that our people often contribute skills and expertise to their volunteer Board of Management.
+Like us, BAF is committed to fostering creative leadership in our region.

 BAF was established in 2000.
 Its mission is to encourage and develop, through strong community engagement, the aspirations and talents of emerging artists from all disciplines who have lived, worked or studied in Ballarat.